Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

-In the previous subsections, we have seen results on the existence of a bilaterally stable social storage networks.
+In the previous subsections, we have seen results on the existence of a bilaterally stable social storage network.
 In this subsection, we look at conditions under which a unique bilaterally stable social storage network exists.
 Whenever a unique bilaterally stable network exists, the agents themselves endogenously form this network.
 Any independent observer or regulator knows precisely which network would form (or has formed).

-\begin{claim} If $N=\hat{\eta}+1$ or $\hat{\eta} \geq N$, then there exists a unique symmetric social storage network $\mathfrak{g}$ that is bilaterally stable, namely the complete network on $N$ agents. \end{claim}
+\begin{clm} If $N=\hat{\eta}+1$ or $\hat{\eta} \geq N$, then there exists a unique symmetric social storage network $\mathfrak{g}$ that is bilaterally stable, namely the complete network on $N$ agents. \end{clm} \begin{proof} In both cases (that is, $N=\hat{\eta}+1$ or $\hat{\eta} \geq N$), the complete network is the one which maximises the utility of each agent.
+That is, no agent has an incentive to delete any existing link and, clearly, no agent can add any more links. \end{proof}

-\begin{claim} If $N>\hat{\eta}+1$, then there are always two or more unique (with respect to degree sequence\footnote{Two networks are {\em{unique with respect to degree sequence}} if the sorted sequence of degrees (neighborhood sizes) in one is different from that of the other.
-Note that, both sequences are sorted in the ascending order (or both in the descending order).}) bilaterally stable networks. \end{claim} \begin{example}
+\begin{clm} If $N>\hat{\eta}+1$, then there are always two or more different (with respect to degree sequence\footnote{Two networks are {\em{different with respect to degree sequence}} if the sorted sequence of degrees (neighborhood sizes) in one is different from that of the other.
+Note that, both sequences are sorted in the ascending order (or both in the descending order).}) bilaterally stable networks. \end{clm} \begin{proof} If $N=\hat{\eta}+2$, the following stable networks are possible, which are different with respect to degree sequence.
+The first, where $N-1$ agents form a clique and the other agent is isolated.
+The second network is as follows.
+If $\hat{\eta}$ and, hence, $N$ are even, the connected regular network with $N$ agents, where each agent has a neighborhood size of $\hat{\eta}$ is bilaterally stable.
+If $\hat{\eta}$ and, hence, $N$ are odd, the connected network with $N$ agents, where $N-1$ agents have a neighborhood size of $\hat{\eta}$ and the other agent has a neighborhood size of $\hat{\eta} - 1$, is bilaterally stable.
+(If $\hat{\eta}$ and $N$ are odd, the connected network where $N-1$ agents have a neighborhood size of $\hat{\eta}$ and the other agent has a neighborhood size of $\hat{\eta} + 1$, is a third bilaterally stable network). \end{proof} \begin{example}

 Let $\hat{\eta}=3$ and $N=6$.
 Then, there are four networks $\mathfrak{n_{1}}$ (see Fig. \ref{fig:n1}), $\mathfrak{n_{2}}$ (see Fig. \ref{fig:n2}), $\mathfrak{n_{3}}$ (see Fig. \ref{fig:n3}) and $\mathfrak{n_{4}}$ (see Fig. \ref{fig:n4}) which are bilaterally stable. \\ \end{example}